bastibuck/sb_attendance/README.md

 - coach can cancel events (incl. email notification for members)
 - additional information displayable via hoverbox
 - members can enter a reason for absence
+- optional descriptions for coach, captain and attendants